 Now, if we were taking a naïve approach, and we were loading everything we needed during launch, this is how long it would take roughly for a 30,000 item library.

+First you need to initialize the database, then you need to prepare some view controllers.
+You need to configure the data sources, load some library images, and fetch the cloud status.
+And keep in mind that this might vary as the data grow, and in fact, the data will grow forever as people takes pictures every day.
 So at Photos, really keep in mind that we are dealing with a non-bonded data sets.
 Now, let's see how we optimize each of these steps for Photos, and let's start with initializing the database.

+So first, usually, the database is initialized and loaded when the first query is being fired.
 One optimization that we have found was to do it as early as possible in the background thread, so that it doesn't have to do the initialization when the first query has been fired.

 And this is an issue, especially if the first query is being done from the main thread.